elhomosiguiente/RantSpec/02-Basic-Elements.md

 ### Whitespace

-On each line of the pattern, only whitespace between non-whitespace characters will be acknowledged.
-Additionally, all unescaped line breaks are ignored by the compiler.
-The most obvious result of this behavior is that Rant code can be indented without consequence.
+On each line of the pattern, only whitespace between non-whitespace characters shall be acknowledged.
+Additionally, all unescaped line breaks are to be ignored by the compiler.
+This design choice was made so that Rant code can be indented without consequence.

 As an example, consider these three lines of text.
-Assume each line is a separate pattern.
+Assume each line is executed separately.
 ```rant
 Hello, world!
     Hello, world!
         Hello, world!
 ```
-They will print exactly the same thing.
+They print exactly the same thing.
 ```
 Hello, world!
 Hello, world!
 Hello, world!
 ```

-These three lines, however, will print differently:
+These three lines, however, print differently:
 ```rant
 Hello, world!
     Hello,  world!
         Hello,   world!
 ```
-The indentation is ignored, but the extra spaces between the words "Hello," and "world!" are preserved, because they are surrounded by non-whitespace characters.
+The indentation here is ignored, but the extra spaces between the words "Hello," and "world!" are preserved, because they are surrounded by non-whitespace characters.
+The output, then, shall be as follows:
 ```
 Hello, world!
 Hello,  world!
 Hello,   world!
 ```

-Likewise, any whitespace at the end of a line (and before comments at the end of a line) will be completely ignored.
+Likewise, any whitespace at the end of a line (and before comments at the end of a line) must be completely discarded.

 #### Line breaks

 To print a line break to the output, an escape sequence, such as `\n` or `\N`, must be used.
-Actual line breaks will be ignored.
+Any actual unescaped line breaks are to be ignored.

 ## 2.2 - Comments